 MEYER WERFT GmbH & Co.
 KG based in Papenburg was founded in 1795 and is in its seventh generation of family ownership.
 Bernard Meyer, Dr. Jan Meyer, Tim Meyer and Thomas Weigend are managing directors of the company.

 MEYER WERFT has achieved an excellent worldwide reputation in recent decades for constructing and building special-purpose ships.
 The company is especially well-known due to the construction of large, modern and sophisticated cruise ships.
-Over the years the shipyard has built 46 cruise ships for discerning customers from all over the world.
-Latest highlight: The delivery of Spectrum of the Seas in April 2019.
+Over the years the shipyard has built 49 cruise ships for discerning customers from all over the world.
+Latest highlight: The delivery of Norwegian Encore to Norwegian Cruise Line in October 2019.